m3g/JuliaNotes.jl/docs/src/loopscopes.md

   worked always and modified `s` as intended.
-Yet, in Julia, for performance reasons, the `for ` loop introduces a new scope, where the variables have to be of constant types.
-Therefore, that behavior cannot be simply accepted without notice.
+Yet, in Julia, for performance reasons, the `for ` loop introduces a new scope, where the variables may be inferred by the compiler to remain with constant types through the loop execution.
+If the variable is global, that means that its type can be changed from outside the loop.
+  Therefore, writing a loop that makes reference to a global variable cannot be simply accepted without notice.

-- There is no problem in writing such a loop inside a function, because there the types of the variables are constant and thus the loop performs well.
+- There is no problem in writing such a loop inside a function, because there the types of the variables are constant except if modified by some operation inside the function itself.
+In that case the loop performs well.
 No problems there.

 - That loop written in the global scope will be problematic (slow) because `s` might not have a constant type.
+That is, since the type of `s` can change outside the loop, the compiler cannot specialize the operations of the loop to the type of `s`.
 Thus, one should warn the user that that is not a good programming style.
 Previously, because of that, it was required that the use of the global variable was
   explicit: